 Also, when possible, they get a treat of a cake or some sweets, usually on a Saturday.
 We decided to continue giving lunches out even if we gave vouchers or food to the families; we knew it would make the household’s food go further and help vulnerable families on low incomes.

-But, it is not right in this day and age, that we have people in food poverty, who are hungry, and need to rely on food banks to give them enough food to feed themselves over the week’.
+But, it is not right in this day and age, that we have more families facing poverty, who are hungry, and need to rely on food banks to give them enough food to feed themselves over the week’.

 House Rental prices are rising, leaving no money left to live on.

+Sadly people are losing their jobs because of COVID or furloughed; the situation worsens.
 My son pays £695 for a small flat; after rent, this leaves little money for heating and clothing.
-Sadly people are losing their jobs because of COVID or furloughed; the situation is getting worse.
 I doubt it will not get any better for quite a while.

 The Red Cross Asylum-seeking families are in a desperate situation.

-‘We live in a supposed first-world country; what are we doing for those less privileged than ourselves??
-If I sound angry, I am; but as an older woman, this is a battle too big for me, but we can make a difference together.Yvonne Simms.
-Salford Food Parcels and Holiday Hunger, This is it, Barff Road projects.
+‘We live in a supposed first-world country; what are we doing for those less privileged than ourselves?
+If I sound angry, I am; but this is a battle too big for me, but we can make a difference together as an older woman.‘

 Verve writes ads and articles free of charge to support all Not for Profit Charities to ensure that everyone can use their services when they need to.
 They are not large charities with massive donations and subscribers, but they are large in heart, which is why I support them.
 These ads are my way of giving back and keeping advertising costs down; after all, if charities have to keep paying out for advertising, how can they keep doing what they do?